 The success rates for both endoscopic endonasal DCR and external DCR are in the range of 85% to 95%.
 However, if the cause is more complicated than a simple obstruction of the nasolacrimal duct, this figure can indeed be lower.

-At Clinica London, Jane Olver specialises in endoscopic endonasal lacrimal DCR surgery.
-She also has pioneered Light Tears where she uses an external approach curvilinear skin incision hidden in the tear trough to access the lacrimal sac, together with the endoscope inside the nose for both illumination and to assist navigation during the surgery.
+Clinica London’s Jane Olver specialises in endoscopic endonasal lacrimal DCR surgery.
+She also has pioneered Light Tears where she uses an external approach curvilinear skin incision hidden in the tear trough to access the lacrimal sac, together with the endoscope inside the nose for both illumination, and to assist navigation during the surgery.
 This combined approach, of combined external and endoscopic DCR (CoExEn), provides results between 95% and 100%.

 Jane Olver specialises in carrying out surgery on patients who have failed previous DCR surgery, who have had complicated trauma, previous sinus surgery and other diseases.
 She uses a special external and endoscopic approach, with fine intranasal instruments to delicately recreate an opening between the sac and the nose, to enable tear drainage.